emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have a custom player. ❌

 ***
-## Soaper.TV
+## EE3
 ### Score: 19/26
 1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
+1. Content is 1080p, but cannot be changed. 🟡
 1. Good for both new and old content. ✔️
-1. Only 2 sources and does not auto-switch if one fails. 🟡
+1. Only 1 source and its fast and rarely fails. ✔️
-1. Site has episode auto-next. ✔️
+1. Site has movies only so it doesn't need episode auto-next. 🟡
-1. Site feels dated, lots of room for improvement. ❌
+1. UI is alright but has room for improvement. 🟡
-1. Has built in subs for most content and allows adjustments. ✔️
+1. Has built in subs for most content. ✔️
-1. Has movies, shows and anime. ✔️
+1. Sites only has movies. ❌
-1. Has watch lists and you can login to sync them across devices. ✔️
+1. Site has watch lists, continue watching and history, and you can login to sync them across devices. ✔️
-1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site has no sorting or content discoverability options. ❌
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site works well, but doesn't look too great on mobile. 🟡
+1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom player. ✔️

 ***